Jim Fitterling: 2005-2015: Dow executive roles

 He left OPTIMAL Group in 2005 to become business vice president of polyethylene at Dow Chemical Corporation.
-He then served as Dow's president of basic plastics from 2007 until 2009.
+He then was Dow's president of basic plastics from 2007 until 2009.
 Soon, Fitterling was also a member of several committees at Dow, including the Executive Leadership Committee, the Management Committee and the Strategy Board.

 In 2012, Fitterling was given "executive oversight of feedstocks, performance plastics in Asia and Latin America."
 While still an executive vice president, in November 2012, Fitterling was appointed a member of Dow's newly formed executive committee.
 In 2014, Fitterling became vice chairman of business operations for Dow.
 In October 2015, he was named chief operating officer of Dow, which announced its merger with DuPont in December 2015.
 Fitterling then worked with Dow's CEO on reforming the new company into three separate entities, and to later be COO of the new Dow company.

 2016-2019: Dow president and CEO

 On February 2, 2016, Dow Chemical announced that Fitterling would be replacing Andrew Liveris as Dow president upon Liveris' retirement in 2017.
 In 2016, he was named Dow's president and chief operating officer, positions he still held into 2017.
-From September 2017 to March 2019, Fitterling also served as COO of the materials science division of DowDuPont.
+From September 2017 to March 2019, Fitterling also was COO of the materials science division of DowDuPont.

 On March 12, 2018, he was named the CEO of the new Dow Inc., which was split, on April 1, 2019, from DowDuPont, as the new parent company of The Dow Chemical Company.
 In 2019, he became the first openly gay CEO of a large industrial company and the first board-appointed out CEO of a Fortune 100 company.